tmcd82070/Rdistance/README.md

 ```

 2.  ***Development version***: `Rdistance` is under active development,
-    and the development version often contains patches between
+    and the ‘development’ version often contains patches between
     official releases.
 Inspect commit messages for commits following the
     most recent release for a description of the patches.
 Install the
     development version from